-We ask that the name and address of the Freedom Pass holder is written on the reverse of the cheque or postal order and that the replacement Freedom Pass Reply Form is completed and enclosed:
+The name and address of the Freedom Pass holder must be written on the reverse of the cheque or postal order and the replacement Freedom Pass Reply Form must be completed and enclosed:

 Cash payment can be made at London Councils Offices Monday-Friday between 10am-4pm.

 59½ Southwark Street

 Once payment has been received and confirmed you should expect to receive your replacement Freedom Pass in the post in three to five working days.

 Please contact the Freedom Pass customer services team via telephone or email, and advise that you have lost or damaged your pass.
 You will be asked details about the damaged pass or of where and when you lost your pass and if you have a lost property number from the police this will be recorded on the database.
 This information can be viewed by your borough.
 You will be asked to confirm your name and address details to verify your identify.
 Once payment has been made a replacement pass will be ordered.

 If you have had two passes replaced and have lost a third in a 12 month rolling period your replacement request will be reffered to your borough.
 Please note that replacements for lost passes are issued at the discretion of each borough.

 If you can see any cracks, splits or bends in the pass this is deemed as damage.
 The slightest split or bend can affect the aerial and chip that runs through the card, stopping the pass from registering on card readers on public transport.
 Wear and tear will also damage the aerial in the pass so please ensure your pass is kept in a wallet to prevent it from becoming worn.
 See the guidance below on protecting your Freedom Pass.